krasimir/stent/README.md

 ### Middlewares

 If you want to extend the library with some additional functionalities you may add a middleware.
-It's an object with a set of functions that hook to the lifecycle methods of Stent.
+In fact Stent uses middleware internally for implementing the `connect` helper.
+We have to call `addMiddleware with a single parameter which is an object with a set of functions that hook to the lifecycle methods of Stent.

 ```js
 import { Machine } from 'stent';